CUMBERLAND COUNTY

 AND

-Station was located between West King Street and West Orange Street next to where the Sunoco gas station is now located.
+This station was located on the south side of West King Street at Fayette Street at GPS: 40.049084, -77.523813.
 After passenger service stopped, the station was used as the Shippensburg Public Library for many years before it was demolished.

 1895 CUMBERLAND COUNTY RAILROAD MAP